bkhan98/eng_110devops/README.md

     >to immediately apply all changes to bash_profile, use the source command
       - `source ~/.bash_profile`

+## What is virtualisation?
+Virtualization is a process that allows for more efficient utilization of physical computer hardware and is the foundation of cloud computing.

+## What is a VirtualBox?
+A VirtualBox or VB is a software virtualization package that installs on an operating system as an application.
+VirtualBox allows additional operating systems to be installed on it, as a Guest OS, and run in a virtual environment.

+## What is Vagrant?
+Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

+## Why Vagrant?
+Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

+#### Nginx
+NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+It started out as a web server designed for maximum performance and stability.
+> ##### Webserver
+On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
+A web server connects to the Internet and supports physical data interchange with other devices connected to the web.

 #### Reverse proxy
 using Nginx as a Reverse Proxy use nginx to listen to on port 3000 send to 80
 How to configure

 #### VM (vitual machine) Commands
 To familarize yourself with installation of VirtualBox, Ruby and Vagrant go to step_by_step_documentation folder.

 - `ruby --version` - ensure successful installation of Ruby.